ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 * Maintain the project by means of fixing bugs and providing support for new releases.
 * Uphold Ansys' reputation in the open source community.

-Once all three approvals have been awarded, project leads must then complete the `open source request form`_.

 Managerial
 ^^^^^^^^^^